WebStdFuture/Users1st/BreakoutQuestions.md

 # Questions for Breakout Session
+Most of these were inspired by https://www.mnot.net/blog/2020/08/28/for_the_users
 ## Do "users" exist as a group whose needs we can understand and address?

 ## What problems happen when standards  don't pay  attention to end user needs?
 Examples?